docelic/article_date/README.md

 accompanying statistics.

 The user interface consists of a simple HTML form for specifying the URLs and displaying statistics.
-It is available at at [http://localhost:3000/](http://localhost:3000/) once the application is running.
+It is available at [http://localhost:3000/](http://localhost:3000/) once the application is running.